Back to Parmenides: The problems with quantizing gravity

 There are theories, such as Horava-Lifschitz gravity \cite{Horava}, which seem to be naively perturbatively renormalizable.
 The source of renormalizability here is the greater number of spatial derivatives as compared to that of time derivatives.
 This imbalance violates fundamental Lorentz invariance, breaking up spacetime into space and time.
 Unfortunately, the theory introduces new degrees of freedom that appear to be problematic (i.e. their influence does not disappear at observable scales).

 And perhaps perturbative non-renormalizability is not the only problem.
 Indeed, for some time we have known that a certain theory of gravity called `conformal gravity' (or `Weyl squared') is also perturbatively renormalizable.
-The problem is that the theory is sick.
+The problem there is that the theory is sick.
 Conformal gravity is not a unitary theory, which roughly means that probabilities will not be conserved in time.
 But, which time?
-And is there a way to have better control over unitarity?\footnote{Another approach to quantum gravity called Asymptotic Safety \cite{Reuter} also suffers from such a lack of control of unitarity.
+And is there a way to have better control over unitarity?
+This can be called \lq{}the problem of unitarity\rq{}.\footnote{Another approach to quantum gravity called Asymptotic Safety \cite{Reuter} also suffers from such a lack of control of unitarity.
 This approach also explores the possible existence of gravitational theories whose renormalization will only generate dependence on a finite number of coupling constants, thus avoiding the loss of predictibility explained above.}

-\paragraph*{A problem of Time} At a more formal level, to combine \eqref{equ:GR} with our principle of superposition one should keep in mind that space-times define causal structures, and it is far from clear how one should think about these in a state of superposition.
-For instance, which causal structure should one use in an algebraic quantum field theory approach when declaring that space-like separated operators commute? \footnote{I am here assuming that metrics are indeed the fundamental variables that will still describe reality at a most fundamental level.
-It could be the case of course that they represent only emergent degrees of freedom from more fundamental ones. }

-Quantum field theory is formulated in a fixed spacetime geometry, while in general relativity spacetime is dynamical.
-Without a fixed definition of time or an a priori distinction between past and future, it is hard to impose causality or interpret probabilities in quantum mechanics.

-For instance, in the S-matrix approach to quantum gravity \cite{Fradkin_Vilkovisky}, one can define the transition amplitude $\langle u|S|v\rangle$ with $S$ being the $S$-matrix whose generating functional is given by \eqref{generating}, with $\phi=g_{\mu\nu}$.\footnote{And I have simplified the expression by assuming that the momenta can be integrated out -- giving the Lagrangian and defining $ \mathcal{D}g$ from a projection of the Liouville measure -- and also omitting the required gauge-fixings and Fadeev-Popov determinant present in the case of gauge-symmetries.} Indeed, in such cases one can find (pseudo)unitarity and diffeomorphism invariance (the action is still non-renormalizable of course).

-But there is another problem.
-One can only perform this construction if $u$ and $v$ are asymptotic states, at $t\rightarrow \pm \infty$.
-In these regions, diffeomorphisms are quite restricted, generating only rigid transformations.\footnote{I.e. no general refoliations are allowed, which is what allows one to speak of objectively of $t\rightarrow \pm$ in the first place.} No such general relativistic construction can be applied for the more realistic case in which $u, v$ represent boundary states of a finite time interval.
-One could try to define the kernel of the transition amplitude (or transfer matrix) equivalent to \eqref{generating} for a finite time, schematically (for pure gravity): \be W(h_1,h_2)=\int_{h_1}^{h_2}\mathcal{D}g\, \exp{\left[i\int\mathcal{L}/\hbar\right]}\ee where $h_i$ are initial and final geometries, i.e. for $\Sigma_i$ Cauchy surfaces, $\partial M=\Sigma_1\dot\cup \Sigma_2$\,, for the embedding \,$\imath_i:\Sigma_i\hookrightarrow M\,,\,~~ h_{\mu\nu}=\imath^* g_{\mu\nu}$.
-The issue is that re-definitions of simultaneity surfaces -- refoliations -- shift $h_i$ (in a $g$-dependent manner), and irreparably change the \eqref{transition_amplitude}.